Royal Mail Letter Size Guide Template

-The first slot is for all mail in letter size, usually a DL or C5 envelope, not being thicker than 5mm.
+The first slot is for all mail in letter size, usually a DL, not being thicker than 5mm.
 The letter MUST pass freely through otherwise it may be considered a Large Letter.

 Large letters must again pass through without getting stuck and goes up to 25mm in thickness.